 The Bay Area faces deepening housing-affordability challenges.
 In response, the Association of Bay Area Governments (ABAG) is working with our partners to promote changes in housing policies to make our region a better place to live.

 There is no single or simple solution, but there is broad consensus: We need a coordinated effort to increase housing production at all levels of affordability, preserve existing affordable housing and protect vulnerable populations from displacement.
 ABAG is working with local governments, regional and state agencies, legislators, housing and business advocacy organizations and community leaders to promote effective housing solutions.

 To support these efforts, an expanding library of resources has been developed, with materials created by ABAG, the State of California, Federal partners, local jurisdictions, county collaboratives, professional institutions and nonprofits with focused expertise.
 Here you will find technical assistance related to:

-- The Regional Early Action Program (REAP): Funded by the State of California for a three-year period, this program supports the region and local jurisdictions as they successfully respond to state law (housing element updates and related efforts).
+- The Regional Housing Technical Assistance Program (RHTA): Funded by the State of California via a Regional Early Action Program grant for a three-year period, this program supports the region and local jurisdictions as they successfully respond to state law (housing element updates and related efforts).
 Here you will find resources about the program's design and key elements (including grants, county collaboratives, trainings, etc.) as well as information about the Regional Housing Needs Allocation (RHNA) process.

 - Housing Elements: Including information about state law requirements, tools and resources to facilitate compliance, and resources to help educate your community and decision-makers.